Optum/dce-cli/docs/quickstart.md

 ## Leasing a DCE Account

-1. Use the `dce auth` command to switch back to the non-admin user.
+1. Use the `dce auth` command to authenticate as a non-admin user.

 1. Now that your accounts pool isn't empty, you can create your first lease using the `dce leases create` command.